dockersamples/wiremock-node-docker/README.md

 # Mocking API services in development and testing with Wiremock

 This repo contains the sample application for [Mocking API services in development and testing with Wiremock](https://github.com/dockersamples/wiremock-node-docker) guide on Docker Docs.
-In this guide, you'll build a simple weather dashboard application using React for the frontend and Node.js for the backend.
-The app will fetch weather data based on user input, allowing users to see current weather conditions for various cities.
+This project first demonstrates how to integrate the AccuWeather API with a Node.js server to fetch and display weather data for a given city.
 To simulate the weather API, you'll use WireMock, enabling us to mock API responses during development and testing.

 Notice: This sample repo is intended to support the guide mentioned above.
 As such, the application code is purposely kept simple to keep the focus on the guide's content and should not be considered production-ready.